lsst-sqre/sqr-009/index.rst

 The general instructions to deploy squash can be found at `squash-deployment <https://github.com/lsst-sqre/squash-deployment>`_ with links to the individual microservices:

    * `squash-restful-api <https://github.com/lsst-sqre/squash-rest-api>`_: it is used to manage the SQuaSH metrics dashboard.
-The SQuaSH RESTful API was developed initially using `Django DRF <https://github.com.lsst-sqre/squash-api>`_ and rewrited in Flask.
+The SQuaSH RESTful API was developed initially using `Django DRF <https://github.com.lsst-sqre/squash-api>`_ and then reimplemented in Flask.
 It also includes a Celery app to enable the execution of tasks in background.

-   * `squash-bokeh <https://github.com/lsst-sqre/squash-bokeh>`_: serve the squash bokeh apps, we use the `Bokeh plotting library <http://bokeh.pydata.org/en/latest>`_ for rich interactive visualizations.
+   * `squash-bokeh <https://github.com/lsst-sqre/squash-bokeh>`_: it serves the squash bokeh apps, we use the `Bokeh plotting library <http://bokeh.pydata.org/en/latest>`_ for rich interactive visualizations.

    * `squash-dash <https://github.com/lsst-sqre/squash-dash>`_: dashboard to embed the bokeh apps.
 Alternatively we are exploring the possibility to embed the same apps in the Jupyter Lab environment of the LSST Science Platform.